-If you do gig work as an employee, the gig employer may withhold tax from your paycheck.
-If you do gig work as an independent contractor or freelancer, and the gig employer does not withhold tax, each year you may have to personally withhold a portion of your income to fulfill your PA personal income tax obligation.
+If you do gig work as an employee, the party with whom you are performing services may withhold tax from your paycheck.
+If you do gig work as an independent contractor or freelancer, and the party with whom you are performing services for does not withhold tax, each year you may have to remit estimated tax to fulfill your PA personal income tax obligation.

 How do Gig Workers File a PA Personal Income Tax Return?

 Gig workers should report earned income and incurred expenses while performing gig work on PA-40 Schedule C. To complete the PA-40 Schedule C, a gig employer should provide the gig worker with one or more of the following IRS tax documents: